cucumber/cucumber-jvm-starter-gradle-java/README.md

-# Cucumber-Java Skeleton
+# Cucumber-JVM Starter: Java with Gradle

-This is the simplest possible setup for Cucumber using Java.
+This is the simplest possible setup for Cucumber using Java with Gralde.
 There is nothing fancy like a webapp or browser testing.
 All this does is to show you how to set up and run Cucumber!

 There is a single feature file with one scenario.
-The scenario has three steps, two of them pending.
+The scenario has three steps, one passing, skipped and undefined.
 See if you can make them all pass!

 To write assertions the project comes with [AssertJ](https://assertj.github.io/doc/#assertj-core-assertions-guide) included.